 Although the theory of social roles has been around since the early days of Greek philosophers as a sociological concept, it has only existed since the 1930s.

-Role theory isn't a theory, but a set of concepts and interrelated theories that build the foundations for social sciences in general and the study of family relationships in particular.
+Role theory isn't a theory but a set of concepts and interrelated ideas that build the foundations for social sciences in general and the study of family relationships in particular.
 Mead contended that true reality did not exist in the "real world."
 It is actively created as we act in and toward the world.

-Secondly, people remember and base their knowledge of the world on what has been useful to them and are likely to alter their roles based on what no longer works for them.
-Third, people define the physical objects and social constructs they encounter in the world according to their use for them.
+This view of people and relationships suggests that people remember and base their knowledge of the world on what has been useful to them and are likely to alter their roles based on what no longer works for them.
+People may define the physical objects and social constructs they encounter in the world according to their use for and experiences of them.

-As a frame of reference, Mead to the role players as actors, stating that to understand them, we must base our understanding on what people do.
-Three of the ideas presented by Mead is critical to the process of symbolic interaction.
+As a frame of reference, Mead referred to the role players as actors, stating that to understand them, we must base our understanding on their actions.
+Three of the ideas presented by Mead are critical to the process of symbolic interaction.
+These include:

-- The focus on the interaction between the actor and the world
+- A focus on the interaction between the actor and the world.

 - A view of both the actor and the world as dynamic processes and not static structures.